-Since Namibia became independent in 1990, particularly intensive bilateral relations with the Federal Republic of Germany have developed.
-These relations arise from the two countries’ shared colonial past (1884-1915), Germany’s special responsibility on account of this past, close cultural ties with the German-speaking community in Namibia, and over two decades of sustainable and extensive bilateral development cooperation totalling almost a billion euros.
-The German Bundestag’s resolution in 1989 laying down Germany’s historical and political responsibility for Namibia has set the course for Germany’s policy on the country.
+Since the Republic of Namibia became independent in 1990, particularly intensive bilateral relations with the Federal Republic of Germany have developed.
+These relations stem from the two countries’ shared colonial past (1884-1915), Germany’s special responsibility on account of this history, close cultural ties with the German-speaking community in Namibia, and over two decades of sustainable and extensive bilateral development cooperation totalling almost a billion euros.
+The German Bundestag’s resolution in 1989 establishing Germany’s historical and political responsibility for Namibia has set the course for Germany’s policy on the country.

-In holding bilateral talks, the German and Namibian Governments aim to play a part in overcoming the effects of the colonial period in Namibia that can still be felt to this day.
+By holding bilateral talks, the German and Namibian Governments aim to play a part in overcoming the impacts of the colonial period in Namibia that can be felt to this day.
 The idea is to develop future bilateral relations on the basis of a joint understanding on the past.
-In the following section, we will answer the most important questions on this Topic.
+In the following section, we will answer the most important questions on this topic.

 Who is conducting the talks?

-The intergovernmental consultations began in 2015, with Ruprecht Polenz, a long-standing Chairman of the German Bundestag’s Committee on Foreign Affairs, representing Germany and Dr Zedekia Ngavirue, Namibia’s former Ambassador to the EU, representing Namibia.
+The intergovernmental consultations began in 2015, with Ruprecht Polenz, long-standing Chairman of the German Bundestag’s Committee on Foreign Affairs, representing Germany.
+Namibia is represented by Dr Zedekia Ngavirue, the country’s former Ambassador to the EU.

 Are representatives of the Herero and Nama involved?

 Yes.
 The Namibian Government has set up advisory committees in order to include the Herero and Nama ethnic groups, which are particularly affected by the past, in the talks.
 The Namibian Government has repeatedly underlined that everyone is welcome to take part.
-Some ethnic groups are taking part in the talks, but others refuse to join in.
+A number of ethnic groups are taking part in the talks, while others refuse to join in.

 Was this a case of genocide?